w3c/wai-curricula/content/designer/navigation.md

 Courses based on this module should:

 * explain strategies that people with disabilities use to navigate websites and applications
-* describe accessible behaviors, visual affordances, and interaction patterns of navigation menus, including static navigation menus, fly-out menus, and mega menus
+* describe accessible behaviors, visual affordances, and interaction patterns of navigation menus and other navigational mechanisms

 ## Learning Outcomes for Module

 Students should be able to:

 * explain strategies that people with disabilities use to navigate websites and applications
-* design different types of navigation mechanisms, including menus, tables of contents, and site maps
+* design different types of navigational mechanisms, including menus, tables of contents, and site maps
-* define different interactions for menus and other navigation mechanisms, including keyboard, mouse, and touch
+* define different interactions for menus and other navigational mechanisms, including keyboard, mouse, and touch
-* provide clear and consistent visual presentation of menus and menu items
+* define clear and consistent visual and non-visual presentation of menus and menu items
-* provide clear and consistent visual indication of state changes for menu items
+* define clear and consistent visual and non-visual indication of state changes for menu items
-* provide mechanisms for developers to identify blocks of repeated content
+* define mechanisms to identify blocks of repeated content
 * cooperate with developers to implement mechanisms that bypass blocks of repeated content
-* provide mechanisms to help users to locate specific web pages within sets of web pages, for example by providing breadcrumb trails, site maps, and descriptive page titles
+* define mechanisms to help users to locate specific web pages within sets of web pages, for example by providing breadcrumb trails, site maps, and descriptive page titles
 * identify related requirements for developers to implement:
-  * interactions for navigation mechanisms, including keyboard, mouse, and touch
+  * interactions for navigational mechanisms, including keyboard, mouse, and touch
-  * clear and descriptive names for navigation mechanisms
+  * clear and descriptive names for navigational mechanisms
-  * necessary semantics for menus, menu items, and menu item states
+  * semantics for menus, menu items, and menu item states

 {% include excol.html type="all" %}